 And that kind of how it was today.

-Uh you know, everyone says, well, National Review, William F. Buckley, okay, all credit due.
+You know, everyone says, well, National Review, William F. Buckley, okay, all credit due.

 But Mary Matlin once said, I don't know how I would have survived the Clinton years without Rush on the radio.

-You know, how would we have survived all these years as he has educated us, entertained us, advanced the cause with a love of country and family and patriotism and all the things that we value and and life too.
+You know, how would we have survived all these years as he has educated us, entertained us, advanced the cause with a love of country and family and patriotism and all the things that we value and life too.

 So that deeply personal relationship in God, I would just say, Rush, we are praying for you.

-You you fighting fights every single solitary day to make this a more perfect union, a better country.
+You fighting fights every single solitary day to make this a more perfect union, a better country.

 And we just, as you go through this, we're all praying for you.

-We are praying for a speedy recovery, and for years more of excellence in broadcasting.
+We are praying for a speedy recovery and for years more of excellence in broadcasting.

-First day I filled in from, of course, I dropped the it was a golden mic, and it actually fell.
+First day I filled in from, of course, I dropped the, it was a golden mic and it actually fell.

 Anyway, Sean Hennedy broke my microphone.